hvijaycse/Password-Generator/README.md

 This program can be use my multiple user on same device  by just running it in different directory

+No use of any external library is used for encryption which allow this program to even run on device without pyencrypt library and other.

 Update:
 A master password feature so that only authorised people can access coming soon , also with encryption based on master password